lamberta/devkit-doc/guide/performance.md

 ## Native code is faster than JavaScript

 JavaScript is fast, but it's even faster to let the native runtime do the work.
-Calls to JavaScript are have more overhead than native code.
+Calls to JavaScript have more overhead than native code.
 The more code you can offload to the native side, the faster your game will run.